 While the Grand Teton is by far the most known Peak in the Tetons, this range has a number of objectives that are equally as spectacular.
 Whether it be the East Ridge of Mt.
-Owen, the East Face Buck Mountain or the Northwest Couloir of the Middle Teton, Jackson Hole Mountain Guides, can design an overnight climb that will accommodate any goal or skill level.
+Owen, the East Face Buck Mountain or the Southwest Couloir of the Middle Teton, Jackson Hole Mountain Guides, can design an overnight climb that will accommodate any goal or skill level.

 Southwest Couloir 12,804′ II, 3rd class

 Once the snow has melted out of the Southwest Couloir the climb to the summit becomes mostly a scramble with a few climbing moves here and there.
 The approach to the Southwest Couloir is long and arduous.
 We recommend most parties consider making an overnight of the climb and make a camp in the South Fork.
 Until the beginning of July this route offers steep snow climbing and great views of the Tetons.
 The climbing itself is not difficult but the day is long and the slopes exposed.
 We require participants have a snow class or equivalent experience.

 Most people combine the South Teton with an ascent of the Middle Teton.
 The approach is long and arduous so one might as well sit on two summits for the work involved.
 We highly recommend that you consider camping in the South Fork of Garnet Canyon and make the asent of both these great peaks an overnight affair.
 Be advised that early season snow may require a snow class or equivalent experience.